library(igraph)

 - Alter effects: How the recipient’s covariate value affects the likelihood of receiving a tie (e.g., are smokers more likely to be chosen as friends?).

-- Similarity effects: Whether actors prefer to form ties with others who are similar to themselves in a given attribute (e.g., are adolescents more likely to befriend others with similar smoking behavior?).
+- Similarity effects: Whether actors prefer to form ties with others who are similar to themselves (e.g., are adolescents more likely to befriend others with similar smoking behavior?).

-This new specification remains actor-oriented and stochastic, but adds an important layer of covariate-based preference, allowing us to distinguish between purely structural mechanisms and individual-level traits influencing network evolution.
-It also aligns more closely with theoretical insights from social psychology and adolescent health research.
+This extended specification remains actor-oriented and stochastic but adds an important layer of covariate-based preference.
+It allows us to distinguish between purely structural mechanisms and individual-level traits influencing network evolution, aligning more closely with theoretical insights from social psychology and adolescent health research.

-Building on the simple structural model (Model 1) that included only the outdegree (density) and reciprocity effects, we now extend our specification to incorporate exogenous covariate information resulting in a more nuanced model of friendship dynamics.
+Building on Model 1, which included only outdegree (density) and reciprocity, we now incorporate exogenous covariate information to obtain a more nuanced model of friendship dynamics.

-In our Model 2 here, we treat sex as a fixed covariate and smoking as a changing covariate, measured at each wave.
-We now include the following effects in addition to the structural ones:
+In Model 2, we treat sex as a fixed covariate and smoking behavior as a changing covariate observed at each wave.
+We include the following additional effects:

-- Ego effect of smoking: Does an adolescent’s smoking status affect how many ties they send?
+- Ego effect of smoking: Does an adolescent’s smoking status influence how many ties they send?

-- Alter effect of smoking: Are smokers more popular in the network?
+- Alter effect of smoking: Are smokers more likely to receive ties?

-- Similarity in smoking: Are adolescents more likely to form ties with others who smoke similarly?
+- Similarity in smoking: Are adolescents more likely to form ties with others who have similar smoking behavior?

-In sum, Model 2 captures not only who adolescents choose to befriend structurally, but also how individual traits shape social dynamics providing a more realistic and theoretically grounded model of network evolution.
+In sum, Model 2 captures not only structural tendencies in friendship formation but also how individual traits shape social dynamics, resulting in a more realistic and theoretically grounded model of network evolution.

-We begin by converting the 3D network array we created above into a sienaDependent
+We begin by converting the 3D network array into a sienaDependent object.

 # Convert array into RSiena dependent object